Humanity-A1 gets to know our CEO Alexey Lee.

 What's in the Demo?

-This may look like a clunky prototype, but under the hood, it's showcasing several breakthroughs that redefine what's possible with AI at the edge.
+This may look like a clunky prototype (we know the voice model needs some love, and it's not running at breakneck speed...yet), but under the hood, it's showcasing several breakthroughs that redefine what's possible with AI at the edge.

 1. Local AI on Consumer Hardware